HISPlayer/UnrealiOS-SDK/setup-guide.md

 <img src="./images/TargetSettings.png">
 </p>

+The HISPlayerSample and HISPlayerVRSample are C++ projects which already include this lines of code so, in case you are using them, you can skip to the next section.

 ## Import HISPlayer_Blueprint
 To use HISPlayer’s functionalities in your Level, you need to add the **HISPlayer_Blueprint**.
 The is located inside **Content Browser > HISPlayer Content > Blueprint**.